 Child care partners may receive access to EHS professional development, technical assistance (at the local and/or federal level), grants or other supports to meet EHS standards, and information about community-based resources.
-The initiative provides each EHS grantee a \$5,000 provider incentive fund to use to help child care partners with quality and professional development.
-This fund can be used for things such as training, books, equipment, and hiring substitute child care providers, so that the full-time providers can have time off to attend training, etc. Discretion is left up to the EHS grantees to determine what is needed locally.
+The initiative allows EHS grantees the opportunity to use part of their \$30,000 allotment toward provider incentives to help child care partners with quality and professional development.
+This fund can be used for things such as training, books, equipment, and substitute child care providers so that full-time providers can have time off to attend training.
+Discretion is left up to the EHS grantees to determine what is needed locally.